Tensor Network Estimation of Distribution Algorithms: Details of Experiments in Section

-As in \cite{han2018unsupervised}, the MPS bond dimensions in Section \ref{noisy_models} were determined dynamically by enforcing a lower bound cutoff ratio, in our case $10^{-6}$, for singular values when canonicalizing after a gradient descent update.
-In these experiments the maximum bond dimension was set to 5.
-For the experiments of Section \ref{low_expressivity_models} no cutoff was used and the bond dimensions were fixed to their various values.
+As in \cite{han2018unsupervised}, the MPS bond dimensions in Sections \ref{sec:bit_flip_noise}, \ref{sec:noisy_entries}, and \ref{sec:nas_noisy_entries} were determined dynamically by enforcing a lower bound cutoff ratio, in our case $10^{-6}$, for singular values when canonicalizing after a gradient descent update.
+In these experiments the maximum dynamical bond dimension was set to 5.
+For the experiments of Section \ref{sec:low_bond_dimension} no cutoff was used and the bond dimensions were not chosen dynamically, but rather fixed to their various values.